jbeda/southwest-checkin/README.markdown

     $ sw_checkin_email.py John Doe ABC123

 You will have to leave your terminal open while the script is waiting.
-You may want to look into using [nohup ordisown](http://www.basicallytech.com/blog/index.php?/archives/70-Shell-stuff-job-control-and-screen.html#bash_disown) so that you can log out while the script runs.
+You may want to look into using [nohup or disown](http://www.basicallytech.com/blog/index.php?/archives/70-Shell-stuff-job-control-and-screen.html#bash_disown) so that you can log out while the script runs.